twobin/react-lazyload/README.md

 [demo](https://jasonslyvia.github.io/react-lazyload/examples/#/placeholder)

 **If you provide your own placeholder, do remember add appropriate `height` or `minHeight` to your placeholder element for better lazyload performance.**

+### unmountIfInvisible

+Type: Bool Default: false

+The lazy loaded component is unmounted and replaced by the placeholder when it is no longer visible in the viewport.

 ## Utility